amphiaraus/amphiaraus.github.io/README.md

-# amphiaraus.github.io
+# mapleqin.github.io
-Welcome to Amphiaraus personal homepage, and look forward to everyone's acquaintance!
+Welcome to Mapleqin personal homepage, and look forward to everyone's acquaintance!